What is virtual bookkeeping? And how does it work?

 • CRA correspondence support

 Some firms also bundle in advisory work, budgeting, KPI tracking, and management reporting, which moves the engagement closer to an outsourced controller role.
+Businesses looking for more structured financial oversight often benefit from virtual bookkeeping services that support reconciliations, reporting accuracy, payroll coordination, and CRA compliance requirements.

 Key Benefits of Virtual Bookkeeping for Canadian Businesses